Arashcito/Arashcito/README.md

 ## 🚀 About Me

-I'm a **Computer Science student** with a story that spans continents!
-Born in Iran 🇮🇷 and now calling Montreal, Quebec 🇨🇦 home, I bring a unique perspective to the world of programming.
-When I'm not debugging code, you'll find me:
+I'm a **Computer Science student** !
+When I'm not working on code, you'll find me:

 - ⚽ **Watching football** (the beautiful game!) - probably shouting and cheering for my team!
 - ☕ **Sipping coffee or tea with friends** - perfect way of socializing in my opinion